 “Politics matter because our collective policies determine not only the health of this earth but every little living thing on it”. – Leah Dawson

 In 2016, she and four friends set up Changing Tides Foundation so fellow travellers could lessen their environmental footprint and give back to local communities.
-Today, their vision – a global web of water people connecting humanity, kindness and the planet – is being realised.
+Today, they realised their vision – a global web of water people connecting humanity, kindness and the planet.

 In Panama, Changing Tides Foundation runs a women’s mentorship program with local NGOs.
 In Africa, it provides sewing machines and job opportunities for war survivors.
 And, on Hawaii’s North Shore, it drives a community compost movement.